ncodeit-java/java-training-exercises/README.md

 7. Go to File->Import...-> Existing Maven Projects
 8. In Import Maven Projects Window, Click on browse navigate to your workspace and select the project folder and click Finish
 9. For Spring-core, go inside the folder and repeat steps 6,7,8
+10. For Spring data jpa, to view the tables in memory visit - http://localhost:8080/h2-console/